anandsaini024/fake_speech_det_zero_knowledge/README.md

 # Zero-Knowledge Faked Speech Detection

-This project implements a neural network-based digital forensics tool for detecting artificially generated speech without requiring any reference or source audio — a concept known as **zero-knowledge detection**.
+This project implements a neural network-based digital forensics tool for detecting artificially generated speech without requiring any reference or source audio, a concept known as **zero-knowledge detection**.
 The system is designed to support real-time applications such as speech-to-text, voice authentication, and secure voice-based interactions.

 ## Overview